lefs/equities/README.md

 ![Python package](https://github.com/lefs/equities/workflows/Python%20package/badge.svg)

-`equities` can help individuals to maintain one or more "equity universes" in a simple and convenient way using a bit of Python.
-The goal of this package is to hit a sweet spot of quick productivity with little time investment.
+`equities` can help you to group and maintain names of interest in one or more "equity universes", in a simple and convenient way using a bit of Python.
+The goal of this library is to hit a sweet spot of quick productivity with little time investment.

 ![equities xlsx screenshot](equities_screenshot.png)